WeAreProductive/drawing-DApp/drawing/README.md

 - list of available image - load fabric canvas from svg? string
 - refactor - remove obsolete dependencies, add .envs, configs etc.

-- add loaders while waiting for txs to be sent and notice keys to be received
+- add loaders while waiting for txs to be sent and notice keys to be received, and for the new image to be set in the list

 - test the module to reload BE server on changes
 - remove obsolete files